SYNC 2021 Calendar

 (Note: The Feast of Christ the King may fall on either the Sunday before or the Sunday after American Thanksgiving, the 4th Thursday of November, depending what day of the week Christmas falls on.
 Americans may celebrate Thanksgiving Day as a foretaste of the Messianic Banquet when all nations will feast together at Jesus' table.)

-In case it seems that the SYNC annual cycle does not give enough emphasis to the cross, please note that the three seasons that follow the season of the cross and resurrection (Freedom Season) all look back to the cross.
-They do that from three different angles that theologians have long used to spell out the rich layers of the meaning of the cross.
-It is Jesus' victory over evil ("Power" in the SYNC cycle), his atoning sacrifice ("Mercy"), and his example of being faithful all the way to death ("Honor").
+If it seems to you that the SYNC annual cycle does not give enough emphasis to the cross, please note that the three seasons that follow the cross all look back directly to it.
+They bring out three different layers of its meaning that are well know in Christian theology.